 While not written in stone, most DoSomething products follow a consistent path.
 There are four major components, and each product team member overlaps with two or three of them.
 In order, they are: Identification, Ideation, Specification, and Implementation (Please let me know you if you know another “I” word that could replace specification).

 From this observation, we started qualitative research.
 Why were members not returning?
-Why was the completion rate for a campaign so low?
 We found that our current platform was doing a decent job of converting visitors into members but a poor job of engaging them afterwards or closing the loop with the impact of their actions.
 This led to lower return rates and only the most ambitious members became invested in the platform.
 Return to platform and recurring users became our most important metrics, and management made these our Objectives and Key Results (OKRs) for the entire organization.

-Through our interviews and research, we found that the static nature of our current campaigns stacked up poorly with other platforms our users engaged with.
+Through our interviews and research, we found that the static nature of our current campaigns was lacking.
 A typical DoSomething campaign was a static page––mostly instructions about how to complete an action.
 After completing the specific action for a campaign (collecting jeans, making posters, talking to friends) a user returns to the platform to upload a reportback photo––proof that she or he completed the action––a photo in the campaign gallery, and sometimes an entry into a scholarship drawing.
 There were no points of engagement with DoSomething or the campaign aside from the initial sign-up and the uploading of a photo, which would take upwards of a week to complete more complex offline actions.
 With such high barrier actions, it was unreasonable to expect a user to complete more than one campaign a month.

 When taken as a sum, these problems prevented consistent engagement and led to a small number of brand ambassadors for us.
 I won’t go into the entire history of the old platform, but these issues had been understood for a while, and now we had the onus to explore a new platform with new interaction methods.